 - Turmeric (Color)

 Talk about a buzz kill.
-And we don’t even use alcohol in our ‘nog!
+And we don’t even use alcohol in our eggnog!
 This leaves me with a major bone to pick.

 Why does one of my favorite holiday drinks contain a bunch of junk?!

-Surely it’s possible to enjoy this delicious drink without all that fake stuff, right?
+Surely, it’s possible to enjoy this delicious drink without all that fake stuff, right?
 I mean, what did our great-grandmothers do 50 years ago?
-Wikipedia pegs eggnog of being available earlier than 1800 – way before high fructose corn syrup OR carrageenan ever existed.
+Traditional eggnog has been a thing since the 1700s – way before high fructose corn syrup OR carrageenan ever existed.
 Why do we need all the icky stuff now?

 Step 1.
-First, blend the yolks of the egg + honey in a blender.
+First, add the yolks of the egg + the honey to a blender.
+Blend until the mixture is creamy and light.

 Step 2.
-Combine milk and nutmeg in a saucepan over medium-high heat.
+Combine the milk and nutmeg in a saucepan over medium-high heat.

 Step 4.
 Once the majority of the hot milk has been added to the egg mixture, pour it back into the saucepan.

 Step 5.
-Stir vigorously until the mixture is slightly thickened.
-Remove the saucepan from the stove and stir in the vanilla.
+Whisk vigorously until the mixture is slightly thickened.
+Remove the saucepan from the heat and stir in the vanilla.

 Step 6.
-Pour half of the mixture (1/4 cup at a time) through a strainer and into a container with an airtight lid (I use my blender).
-Refrigerate until it has chilled.
+Pour half of the mixture (¼ cup at a time) through a strainer and into a container with an airtight lid (I use my blender jar).
+Chill in the refrigerator.

 Step 7.
-Finally, once it’s chilled you can serve it with a sprinkle of cinnamon or nutmeg.
+Finally, once it’s chilled you can serve it with a sprinkle of cinnamon or nutmeg, and a swirl of Homemade Whipped Cream if you’re feeling fancy.

 Is homemade eggnog safe?

-Homemade eggnog is safe to consume when you use whole, pasteurized, or liquid eggs.
+Homemade eggnog is safe to consume when you use whole pasteurized eggs or liquid eggs.
 I used organic eggs in my recipe.

 You can store this healthy eggnog in the refrigerator for up to one week.

-Are you supposed to drink eggnog hot or cold?
+How do you make eggnog to drink – hot or cold?

 Eggnog is typically served cold but can be heated!
-Use medium-low heat if you’d like a warm cup of this tasty drink.
+Use medium-low heat if you want a warm cup of this tasty drink.

 Sign up for my FREE Fight Inflation Workshop and learn simple strategies to save money, even with rising food costs!Homemade Eggnog